Pondy records highest surge of 112 COVID-19 cases

 Active cases were 553 (493 in Puducherry, 33 in Karaikal, 20 in Yanam and 7 in Mahe), while 584 patients were treated and discharged.
 Fatalities continued to remain 14 as no death was reported during the last few days.

-A 58-year-old employee of the Raj Nivas, office of the Lt Governor here, tested positive and was admitted to JIPMER.
+Meanwhile, a 58-year-old employee of the Raj Nivas tested positive and was admitted to JIPMER.
 He was among the fresh cases identified during the last 24 hours, an official source told PTI.

 ALSO READ